Bash360/chaos-monkey/README.md

 # chaos-monkey
-a local kubernetes cluster with you need to have VirtualBox running on your machine
+A local K8s cluster.
+You need to have VirtualBox running on your host machine